 Chair in Interfaith Studies ($3-million)

 The political and social climates around the world underscore the importance of religion, the inevitability of interaction among peoples of different religious faiths ad the necessity of creating harmonious ways to direct these interactions.
-Through the creation of a Chair in Interfaith Studies, the Faculty of Religious Studies would become a focal point for this burgeoning and ongoing discourse.
+Through the creation of a Chair in Interfaith Studies, the School of Religious Studies would become a focal point for this burgeoning and ongoing discourse.

 The person appointed to this position of intellectual leadership would: